 “If you say so, Isa… Now then, which grotto will give us what we want!
 Ears, don’t fail me now!”

-As they passed the entrance, the three soon found themselves in a frozen dungeon illuminated by a scattering of green and red crystals, and one that was naturally home to no shortage of fiends.
+As they passed the entrance, the three soon found themselves in a frozen dungeon illuminated by a scattering of green and red crystals, and one that was home to no shortage of fiends.
 Upon seeing this predictable opposition, the party of three drew their weapons and made short work of them.
 Isadore charged up strikes to shatter the bodies of golems before her.
 Patti loosed a volley of arrows to slaughter the dire wolves as they rushed onwards.
-While Zollie summoned a flurry of lightning, firing it at the vast quantities of Goopers that oozed from the cracks in the rock face their bodies frying as the conductive electricity baked and boiled their bodies.
+While Zollie summoned a flurry of lightning, firing it at the vast quantities of Goopers that oozed from the cracks in the rockface, frying and boiling their bodies.

 It was all routine for them, just another day of hunting for monsters, and with their accrued might and the pristine quality of their 6-star weapons, they moved unrestrained, cleaving through waves and waves of enemies as they went deeper into the cave.
 The snow departed, yet the temperature grew ever colder and the radiant gems grew less and less common.
 All until, after many battles and few spoils of value beyond generic monster parts, the party finally reached a large room with a predictably eerie atmosphere.
-All three immediately noticed the quiet and clear signs of a boss encounter, but that did not stop them from dashing onwards, with Patti shouting to the three that their goal was near while her ears vibrated intensely.
+All three immediately noticed the quiet and clear signs of a boss encounter, but that did not stop them from dashing onwards.

-Yet before they could delve deeper to explore a collection of curious sacks placed on the opposite end of the room, a tuft of smoke appeared in the center of the arena, revealing a Mondo Kuroni.
+As they saw a pile of curious crates placed on the opposite end of the room, a tuft of smoke appeared in the center of the arena, revealing a Mondo Kuroni.
 A humanoid fiend no less than 5 meters in height, wielding a spiked club easily dwarfed the party standing before them.
 It was a creature the Venturers of Radiant had battled many times in the past, but this one was a touch different.

 Isadore, Zollie, and Patti shared looks with one another, nodding their heads before rushing forward with their weapons drawn, beginning the fight with a flurry of blows.
 Isadore leaped high into the air and rammed her spear into the eye of the beast.
 Patti shot at the thick hand bracing the club in an attempt to weaken the monster’s grip.
 While Zollie aimed a freeze spell at the creature’s feet, locking them in place.

-The Mondo Kuroni howled as they braced the impact, green blood oozing from their form, but they were seemingly no match for this veteran team, who avoided his telegraphed and glacially paced strikes, moving to his blind spot before unleashing a second wave of attacks onto his bare backside.
-As arrows, magicks, and piercing strikes reduced the back of the Kuroni into a bloody pulp, the howls it unleashed were only greater, eventually inspiring the creature to flee the moment the ice thawed, but as they wobbled out of the cave, Isadore charged the mana resonating through her body and dashed forward with her lance outward.
+The Mondo Kuroni howled as they braced the impact, green blood oozing from their form, but they were seemingly no match for this veteran team.
+They avoided his telegraphed and glacially paced strikes, moving to his blind spot before unleashing a second wave of attacks onto his bare backside.
+As arrows, magicks, and piercing strikes reduced the back of the Kuroni into a bloody pulp, the howls it unleashed were only greater, eventually inspiring the creature to flee the moment the ice thawed.
+While the Kuroni wobbled out of the cave, Isadore charged the mana resonating through her body and dashed forward with her lance outward.
 Her body entered the back of the Kuroni and exited the front, while the fiend, overkilled from this critical blow, burst into a cloud of smoke upon impact, leaving behind a pile of spoils in its wake.

 “Easy peasy, extra breezy!”
 Zollie shouted gleefully as she ran towards Isadore.